 And I wish that I’d been able to capture the guy who was walking through Pavilion Gardens while we were filming, and shouted to Caroline “you should be Prime Minister”.
 His spontaneous comment would have made a much more interesting film.

 Even if you’re paying lots of money for your video to be made, do give yourself the job of Executive Producer or Director, and think through the film stage by stage.

 Here’s the video we ended up with, which is pretty good.

 Crowdfunder lesson three – launch with a splash

 I singularly failed with this.
-I put together the crowdfunder with the video in a couple of hours, and set it live in about 9:30 PM.
+The crowdfunder with the video was put together in a couple of hours and set live at about 9:30 PM.
 I could have…

 - Set up a little party for the launch, got some people together in the pub to all publicise it on social media and email their friends.

 - Had a big mailing list to send it out to people, with a pre-prepared compelling email to get hundreds of people to put money in at the beginning

 - Got people ready by telling a core group beforehand what I was doing and getting them to spread the word